5afe/safe-core-protocol-specs/modules/README.md

      * @param signatureValidatorContract Address of the Signature Validator Contract implementing ISafeProtocolSignatureValidator interface
      */
     function setSignatureValidator(bytes32 domain, address signatureValidatorContract) external;

     /**
-     * @param domain bytes32 containing the domain for which Signature Validator contract should be used
-     * @param signatureValidatorContract Address of the Signature Validator Contract implementing ISafeProtocolSignatureValidator interface
-     */
-    function setDefaultSignatureValidator(address signatureValidatorContract) external;

-    /**
      * @param signatureValidatorHooksContract Address of the contract to be used as Hooks for Signature Validator implementing ISignatureValidatorHook interface